 Coasts and marine

 Decreased freshwater inflows and rising sea levels will impact the Gippsland Lakes, with increasing salinity across the system becoming more common.
 Hotter conditions will also result in increased frequency and duration of algal blooms in the Lakes.
-Rising sea levels also impacts saltmarsh and fringing vegetation communities as they are subject to deep water.
-This will be a particular problem in areas where there are barriers such as roads preventing landward migration of saltmarsh and paperbark communities.
+Rising sea levels also impacts saltmarsh and fringing vegetation subjecting these vegetation communities to deeper water.
+This will be a particular problem in areas where there are barriers such as roads and other hard infrastructure preventing landward migration of saltmarsh and paperbark communities.

 Increased hot and dry conditions will mean an increase in the frequency and severity of bushfires.
 If fires occur more frequently than habitats and animal populations can recover, then long term impacts to population viability can be expected.
 Alpine areas are highly vulnerable to climate change impacts with reduced snowfall and an increase in the altitude of snow fall.
 Plants that require periods of chilling to complete lifecycles may not survive.

-Many of the impacts to flora and fauna are difficult to predict exactly, although it is expected that gradual changes may see changes in the composition of vegetation communities as more resilient species cope in a warmer and drier climate.
-There may be an increase in pest plants and animals that are more adaptable to changing conditions.
+Many of the impacts to flora and fauna are difficult to predict exactly, and the adaptive capacity of many species and ecological communities are also not well understood.
+It is expected that gradual changes in temperature and rainfall may see changes in the composition of vegetation communities as more resilient species cope in a warmer and drier climate.
+There is potential that transformational change may occur in some ecological communities, even with only minor changes to climate.
+There may be an increase in pest plants and animals that are more adaptable to changing conditions, and of native species more resilient to a warmer and drier climate.
 Fauna species may experience changes in behaviour, abundance and distribution as well as potential shifts in regular cycles such as migration or breeding.

 A hotter and drier climate with reduced water availability will put significant pressure on the agricultural sector.
 As conditions change, historical farming practices and products may no longer be viable in some areas.
 Livestock are vulnerable to changes in temperature and water availability and an increase in the number of hot days.
 Dairy cattle are particularly affected by heatwaves with a reduction in milk productions and an increase in illness and even death.
 Increased drought and bushfire risk will also affect forestry in East Gippsland with reduced growing rates and prolonged recovery periods.